 Software is expensive to build and many software companies rely on funding from private investors to get off the ground.

 The Gather team has never taken funding from venture capitalists and has no plans to.
-Instead, initial development of Gather was supported by hobbyist work and the Touchstone Cohousing workshare system.
+Instead, initial development of Gather was supported by volunteer work and the Touchstone Cohousing workshare system.

-Hosting costs represent the primary material cost of the system.
+Hosting costs, accounting and legal fees represent the primary material cost of the system.
 Funds may also eventually support advertising and travel costs for marketing purposes.

 Supporting staff time represents the lion’s share of the system’s cost.
 Staff time is spent on the following tasks: